Funding your undergraduate course

 Please note that any student failing to adhere to the applicable instalment scheme will be at risk of having restrictions applied to their university account.

-If you have any problems with your payment, please contact our Finance team.
+If you have any queries about payments please contact a member of the Finance Team.

 Sponsored students